A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: The process of deriving the effective field function

-The iterative process of adding field features to the EFF ansatz and testing the performance (per ansatz) may be stopped when all three criteria above are satisfied to a large extent, noting that the first two are only qualitative tests.
-Specifically for the ALPIDE sensor, more than a hundred of such iterations were needed in order to arrive at a satisfactory EFF.
-The final EFF string generated automatically by our code~\cite{gitEField}, using a set of parametric logical expressions, has $\sim 2600$ characters for the $z$ component and $\sim 5700$ characters for each of the $x$ and $y$ components.
-This gives a rough idea about how highly-complex the EFF is and particularly in the transverse direction.
+The iterative process of adding field features to the EFF ansatz and testing the performance (per ansatz) may be stopped when all four criteria above are satisfied.
+The requirements listed above should depend on the specific application for which the EFF is to be used.
+Hence, one can define tighter/looser requirements and/or limit the range where these are tested.
+Specifically for the INVESTIGATOR sensor, about a hundred such iterations were needed in order to arrive at a satisfactory EFF in the range of thresholds interesting for normal operation of the sensors in experiments (above $\sim 100$~e).
+The time of processing for each such iteration can be relatively short with $\mathcal{O}(<1~{\rm h})$ per iteration, depending on the availability of high performance computing cluster.
+Therefore, the overall convergence time depends on the fine-tuning of the EFF expression itself.

-The procedure discussed above can be regarded as generic as long as there is at least (i) a very basic knowledge on the field's shape and (ii) reference data for the comparison of the sensor performance with simulation.